chrisc88/chrisc88.github.io/Resume.md

 *FinTech Business Analyst*

-- Increased payment client adoption by 969, and processing volume by $461 MM since 2019 via onboarding automation, KYC refinement, and end-user cloud portal integration
+-	Increased payment client adoption by 969 merchants, and processing volume by $461 MM since 2019

-- Leading a team of four to manage, and respond to all processing disputes on behalf of the merchant partners
+-	Headed a team of four to manage, and respond 6,800 transactional disputes on behalf of the business partners

-- Designed a system to identify individuals committing fraud within NBC Sports Group's portfolio of services
+-	Designed a fraud system to analyze chargeback frequency and volume processing through NBC Sports Group’s portfolio of services and validate the need for AVS and CVV verification

-- Research & gathered requirements for converting eMAF files into C-level reporting
+-	Spearheaded the analysis of WorldPay’s eMAF file, identifying erroneous reporting of over 200,000 transactions

-- Self-taught VBA macros to compile interim reporting for C-level stakeholders when we did not have data service resources
+-	Used VBA to compile ad-hoc reporting for C-level stakeholders when data service resources were not available to generate formal reports

-- Conduct user interviews to write concise requirements for end user transactional and settlement reporting
+-	Conducted user interviews and gap analysis to write concise requirements for end user transactional and batch settlement SSRS reporting

+-	Processed WorldPay’s REST API documentation to identify pertinent fields for implementing a chargeback management portal

+-	Automated the merchant onboarding process to handle adoption volume efficiently while adhering to KYC guidelines

-- Perform quarterly audits of transactional interchange rates to identify where I can cut costs and increase revenue
+-	Performed quarterly audits of interchange rates; identifying opportunities to reduce cost and increase revenue by passing Level II processing data

-- Identify and mitigate ACH rejections
+-	Composed end-user documentation and tutorials ranging from reconciliation to chargeback management best practices

 **GolfNow** 2016 - 2019

-- Lead a data services team to improve SSRS reporting from the largest pain-point to the highest rated feature in the point of sale
+-	Oversaw data services efforts as the reporting SME to improve SSRS reporting from the largest pain-point to the highest rated feature in the point of sale

-- Direct product roadmaps by creating and managing feedback campaigns to identify the largest pain points in GolfNow's cloud-based point of sale
+-	Directed product roadmaps by creating and managing feedback campaigns to identify impactful gaps and issues

-- Consulted the QA division with the objective to refine UAT, and end-to-end regression testing processes to identify bugs and inefficiencies pre-release
+-	Consulted the QA division to refine UAT, and end-to-end regression testing processes to identify bugs and inefficiencies that were plaguing prior releases

-- Implement business process improvements for client reported issues to flow through Salesforce and Jira integration
+-	Implemented business process improvements for client reported issues to flow through Salesforce and Jira integrations

-- Design and code a prototype dashboard in Metabase using PostgreSQL
+-	Designed and wrote a prototype reporting dashboard in Metabase using PostgreSQL after receiving pushback that it couldn’t be done

 **GolfNow** 2015 - 2016

 *Third Party Specialist*

-- Manage on-site and off-site inventory exceeding 8,000 assets by creating an internal asset tracking system
+-	Managed on-site and off-site inventory exceeding 8,000 assets by creating an internal asset tagging and tracking system

-- Reduce inventory costs by $50,000 for 2017 through price negotiations with vendors and sourcing alternative products
+-	Reduce inventory costs by $50,000 for 2017 through price negotiations with vendors and sourcing alternative and better fitting products

-- Provide detailed ad-hoc reporting for the VP of Finance
+-	Provided detailed reporting for the VP of Finance capturing historical and forward-looking procurement and asset management trends

-- Developed procurement, record keeping, and logistics processes
+-	Developed and integrated procurement, record keeping, and logistics processes

-- Implement an RMA process for in-house and external inventory returns
+-	Implemented an RMA process for in-house and external inventory returns

-- Eliminate non-value adding legacy processes inherited through acquisitions
+-	Eliminated non-value adding legacy processes inherited through mergers and acquisitions

 Core Proficiencies